iamshahboz/PySOC/README.md

 [MolSOC](molsoc/), which is used for the calculation of atomic integrals, was originally written by Sandro Giuseppe Chiodo et al. (Computer Physics Communications 185 (2014) 676–683).

 PySOC was re-written for Python 3.x by Oliver S. Lee.

+1. Create a virtual environment and activate it
+2. install the dependencies
+3. add the path to bashrc
+add path
+nano ~/.bashrc

+at the bottom add

+apply changes
+source ~/.bashrc

+4. pip install importlib_resources
+5. run the pysoc command